-Biologics, such as our product candidates, may be eligible for pediatric exclusivity, an incentive intended to encourage medical product research for children.
-Pediatric exclusivity, if granted, adds six months to existing exclusivity periods applicable to biological products - namely, the four-year period during which the FDA will not consider an application for a biosimilar product, and the 12-year period during which the FDA will not approve a biosimilar application.
-This six-month exclusivity, which runs from the end of these exclusivity protection periods, may be granted based on the completion of one or more pediatric trials in response to a Written Request from the FDA.
-It is possible, but not assured, that certain of our current or future product candidates may be targeted to pediatric populations, such as our influenza vaccine candidate.
+Drugs and biological products, such as our product candidates, may be eligible for pediatric exclusivity, an incentive intended to encourage medical product research for children.
+Pediatric exclusivity, if granted, may add six months to certain patents or regulatory exclusivity periods applicable to an approved drug and six months to regulatory exclusivity periods applicable to an approved biological product.
+This additional six months of exclusivity may be granted based on the completion of one or more pediatric trials in response to a Written Request from the FDA.
+It is possible, but not assured, that certain of our current or future product candidates may be targeted to pediatric populations.